Dan Crenshaw: 2018

 Crenshaw and Kevin Roberts advanced from the nine-candidate first round of the Republican primary election to face each other in a runoff election; Crenshaw received 155 votes more than Kathaleen Wall, a candidate backed by Senator Ted Cruz and Governor Greg Abbott.
 The lead-up to the runoff election was contentious.
 A super PAC funded by Roberts' brother-in-law, Mark Lanier, focused on Crenshaw's 2015 criticisms of then-presidential candidate Donald Trump, despite Roberts having also been critical of Trump in the past.
 The ads also compared Crenshaw's policy proposals to those of President Barack Obama and Senator Bernie Sanders.
 Gaining the endorsement of Senator Tom Cotton, Crenshaw received national attention, appearing in print and television, including on Laura Ingraham's show on Fox Business.

 Crenshaw won the runoff to advance to the November general election.
 On November 6, he defeated Democratic nominee Todd Litton, 52.8% to 45.6%.
 After the election, Crenshaw called for the depoliticization of comedy and sports and expressed a desire that political rhetoric be toned down.

 On the November 3 episode of Saturday Night Live, comedian Pete Davidson joked about the appearances of multiple candidates in the 2018 midterm elections and described Crenshaw as looking like a "hit man in a porno movie" while adding that he lost his eye in "war or whatever".
 The joke received widespread criticism and on the following episode, Davidson and Crenshaw appeared on air together.
 Davidson offered an apology, which Crenshaw accepted.
 Crenshaw also used the segment to advocate for veterans' issues.
 Crenshaw and others have speculated that the joke may have helped him win, as well as aided later fundraising.

 Two years later, Davidson rescinded his apology, saying he had been "forced to apologize", adding that "I didn't think I did anything wrong."
 In response, Crenshaw called it "a little sad" that Davidson "can't stop thinking" about him.

 2020

 Crenshaw was reelected in 2020, defeating Democratic nominee Sima Ladjevardian from Houston, Texas with 55.6% of the vote to Ladjevardian's 42.8%.
 During the campaign, he spent over $11 million through October 16, 2020, making it one of the most expensive Congressional races in the country.

 2022

-Crenshaw was reelected in 2022, defeating Democratic nominee Robin Fulford by 66% to 34%.
+Crenshaw was reelected in 2022, defeating Democratic nominee Robin Fulford by a nearly two-to-one margin.

 2024

-Crenshaw was reelected in 2024, defeating Democratic nominee Peter Filler.
+Crenshaw was reelected in 2024, defeating Democratic nominee Peter Filler by 66% to 34%.

+2026

+Crenshaw, the only House Republican from Texas seeking re-election without a Trump endorsement, lost the Republican primary to Steve Toth, who campaigned to his right.
+Even though Crenshaw raised $1.3 million more than his opponent, Crenshaw lost to Toth in a redrawn district where newly added territory in Montgomery County brought in more of Toth’s supporters, according to reports.